-Like a common pocket camera which has a built-in function to add various effects on captured photos, Raspberry Pi camera board ("raspi cam") can actually do the same.
+Like a common pocket camera which has a built-in function to add various effects on captured photos, Raspberry Pi camera board ("Pi Cam" module) can actually do the same.
 With the help of

 raspistill tool offers various camera control options such as sharpness, contrast, brightness, saturation, ISO, exposure, automatic white balance (AWB), image effects.

 raspistill while capturing pictures using raspi cam.
 To automate the process, I wrote a simple Python script which takes pictures and automatically applies a series of image effects to the pictures.
 The raspi cam documentation describes available types of the exposure, AWB, and image effects.
 In total, the raspi cam offers 16 types of image effects, 12 types of exposure, and 10 types of AWB values.

 The simple Python script looks like the following.

 #!/usb/bin/python import os import time import subprocess list_ex=['auto','night'] list_awb=['auto','cloud',flash'] list_ifx=['blur','cartoon','colourswap','emboss','film','gpen','hatch','negative','oilpaint','posterise','sketch','solarise','watercolour'] x=0 for ex in list_ex: for awb in list_awb: for ifx in list_ifx: x=x+1 filename='img_'+ex+'_'+awb+'_'+ifx+'.jpg' cmd='raspistill -o '+filename+' -n -t 1000 -ex '+ex+' -awb '+awb+' -ifx '+ifx+' -w 640 -h 480' pid=subprocess.call(cmd,shell=True) print "["+str(x)+"]-"+ex+"_"+awb+"_"+ifx+".jpg" time.sleep(0.25) print "End of image capture"